joe-editor/joe/docs/man.md

 JOE will use the JOE syntax for regular expressions instead of the standard syntax.
 This overrides the "-regex" option.

+* __v__

+JOE will send debug information about the regular expression to the startup log.
+The log can be viewed with the showlog command.

 You can hit __^L__ to repeat the previous search.

 You can hit __^K H__ at the search and replace options prompt to bring up a list